Branching random tessellations with interaction: A thermodynamic view: Proofs

-\begin{lemma} The functionals $u^\inn(\,\cdot\,;\Psi)$ and $v^\inn(\,\cdot\,;\Psi)$ are continuous on the closure $\sC$ of the sequence $\{\bP^{n,\av}: n\ge1\}$. \end{lemma} \begin{proof} First we observe that the estimate in Lemma \ref{lem:uniform_moment_bound}(b) holds not only for all $\bP^{n,\av}$, but even for all $\bP\in\sC$.
-This is because the integral there is a lower semicontinuous function of the integrating measure.
-We further know from Lemma \ref{<infty=>LAC} that each $\bP\in\sC$ satifies (LAC).
-Hence, Theorem \ref{thm:energy_density} and Remark \ref{rem:energy_density} can be applied.
+\begin{pf} First, we observe that the estimate in Lemma~\ref {lemuniformmomentbound}(b) holds not only for all $\bP^{n,\av}$, but even for all $\bP\in\sC$.
+This is because the integral there is a lower semi-continuous function of the integrating measure.
+We further know from Lemma~\ref{<infty=>LAC} that each $\bP\in\sC$ satisfies (\ref{LAC}).
+Hence, Theorem~\ref{thmenergydensity} and Remark~\ref {remenergydensity} can be applied.

-It follows that $u^\inn(\bP;\Psi)= \int u\,\dint \bP$ for the function
+It follows that $u^\inn(\bP;\Psi)= \int u \,\dint\bP$ for the function

 on $\BB\TT$, which in general is neither bounded nor local.
 We will therefore replace $u$ by a truncated version